dreamfactorysoftware/platform-wiki/setup-guide/3-setup-the-emretlrunner/1-Installing-EmrEtlRunner.md

 This section is where we configure exactly how we want our ETL process to operate:

 1. `collector_format`, what format is our collector saving data in?
-Currently the only supported format is "cloudfront", for the format saved by our CloudFront collector
+Currently two formats are supported: "cloudfront" (if you are running the Cloudfront collector), or "clj-tomcat" if you are running the Clojure collector
 2. `continue_on_unexpected_error`, continue processing even on unexpected row-level errors, e.g. an input file not matching the expected CloudFront format.
 Off ("false") by default
 3. `storage_format`, can be "hive" or "non-hive".
 We discuss this further below